psychemedia/island-storynotes/spithead_mutiny.md

 # The Spithead Mutiny

-Storynotes on the Spithead Mutiny of 1797
+Storynotes on the Spithead Mutiny of 1797, when men aboard several ships the line mutinied, with some success, against poor pay and conditions.

-## Telling
+## A Telling (*Work in Porgress*)

 It's 1797.
 Look out from Ryde towards Spithead, and you would see Lord Bridport's Channel fleet — the Grand Fleet of 16 ships of the line, and sundry other smaller vessels — assembling there, making ready to head out on patrol against the French fleet preparing to sail out of Brest, just below  the entrance to the English Channel, this being a time with war... again...